Have Questions? Call us: 877-877-4936

-If your site is written in WordPress with the “Yoast” plugin, then the sitemap should already be there, you just need to access it.
+If your site is built in WordPress and you are currently using the “Yoast” plugin, then the sitemap should already be there, you just need to access it.

 Follow these steps:

-For other platforms, I would recommend reaching out to their support directly on guidance for locating your sitemap.
+For other platforms, I would recommend reaching out to their support directly for guidance on how to locate your sitemap.

 If you don’t use “Yoast”, and you’re not sure if you have an XML Sitemap you can go to yoursite.com/sitemap.xml.
 If you have a sitemap, you’ll find it here.
 If not, you will need to create one.